 If you find that you are experiencing discomfort, irritation or slipping while wearing your nasal cannula, you may want to try some of the following tips.
 It may be that your nasal cannula placement is not quite right, or you may need to try a few modifications to find the most comfortable nasal cannula set-up for you.
 Here are some things you can try.

 For the majority of nasal cannula users, these tips are sufficient.
 As you get used to the nasal cannula placement, you will be able to find your most comfortable nasal cannula positioning relatively quickly.
 Do be aware, however, that with weather changes and changes in the temperature or texture of your skin, you may need to make small adjustments.
 And, of course, new tubing will require adjustment as well.

 If, after trying each of the tips above, you still find that you are unable to find the most comfortable nasal cannula placement, you may need some additional solutions.
 Some people experience skin irritation and nasal dryness with nasal cannula use.
 Thankfully, most of these complications can be resolved easily with the following solutions.

-Are you finding that your nasal cannula is slipping out at night or waking you up because it is uncomfortable?
+Are you finding that your nasal cannula is slipping out at night or waking you up uncomfortable?
 If you want to know how to make a nasal cannula more comfortable while you are sleeping, the following tips might be helpful.

 First, see if you can discover what is bothering you about your oxygen nose piece at night.
 It could be that your nasal cannula just doesn’t fit you correctly.
 As you move around in your sleep, your oxygen nose piece could be moving around in your nostrils more than it should, and that could explain why it falls out or feels uncomfortable while you sleep.
 A nasal cannula that is too large can cause irritation in your nostrils, and is less likely to stay in place correctly.